hwanglab/divine/documents/tutorial/divine_tutorial.md

 ![Divine_workflow](images/divine_workflow2.png)

 ## Installation
-Divine is tested under Linux and it requires python 2.7.3 or higher installed in your system.
+Divine is tested under Linux, and it requires python 2.7.3 or higher installed in your system.
 Open ssh terminal to run the following.
 Assume that you want to install `divine` at `$HOME/apps`.

 ```bash
 $ mkdir -p ~/apps #make a directory if not exist